mmcaulif/Cardio/README.md

 </div>

-> **NOTE**: _note about cardio being made for myself first and foremost, and being a WIP_
+So many reinforcement learning libraries, what makes Cardio different? _answer_

-## Cardio overview
+## Overview
-Cardio aims to make new algorithm implementations easy to do, readable and framework agnostic by providing a collection of modular environment interaction loops for the research and implementation of deep reinforcement (RL) algorithms in Gymnasium environments.
+Cardio aims to make new algorithm implementations easy to do, readable and framework agnostic by providing a collection of modular environment interaction loops for the research and implementation of deep reinforcement learning (RL) algorithms in Gymnasium environments.
 By default these loops are capable of more complex experience collection approaches such as n-step transitions, trajectories, and storing of auxiliary values to a replay buffer.
 Accompanying these core components are helpful utilities (such as replay buffers and data transformations), and single-file reference implementations for state-of-the-art algorithms.

 ## Table of Contents
 1. [Installation](#installation)